-What Can a Handyman Do in Hampden in Hampden County, Massachusetts?
+What Can a Handyman Do Without a License in Hampden in Hampden County, Massachusetts?

 In Massachusetts, a handyman doing residential work typically must register as a Home Improvement Contractor (HIC) with the MA Office of Consumer Affairs and Business Regulation (OCABR) unless the work is limited to “minor repairs” (commonly treated as projects under $1,000).
 Even if exempt from HIC, you cannot perform regulated trades (electrical, plumbing/gas fitting, refrigeration/HVAC) without the proper state trade license, and most substantial work still requires local building permits/inspections.